czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

     - This means this operator is overloaded
     - Operators do not have a defined way to operate on a pair of different types
       - `- 1.0 * 2;` will cause a type error
-      - Other languages will transform the operands automatically if possible, ML doesn’t
+      - Other languages will transform the operands automatically if possible, ML doesn't
   - ML has functions that can be called to transform types
     - `real` - `int` → `real`
     - `floor` - `real` → `int` (rounding down)